 The Science Museum, London

 This really is what a Science Museum should be like.
 Five floors of copious displays, engrossing exhibitions and a cool gift shop.
 The interactivity and engagement is second to none.
-Probably the best museum of it’s kind that i’ve visited.
+Probably one of the best museums of it’s kind.

 .